Statutory Information

 PE and Sports Premium Information

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
 At Banham Primary School we want every child to succeed irrespective of their background.
-We want to increase the number of pupils who derive pleasure from sporting activity in and out of school.
+We want to increase the number of pupils who derive pleasure from sporting and physical activity in and out of school.
 We want to provide the best equipment to support high quality competitive sport and other games.
-We want to make the playground a place where sport can be enjoyed by all.
+We want to make the playground and playing field a place where sport and physical activity can be enjoyed by all.

 Download Sports Premium Information